WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/l3_logicalmodels.md

 Logical models represent the data structures in the Digital Dictionary.
-This is a computable representation that is independent of any physical limitation like which FHIR Release or profile version is used.
+This is a computable representation that is independent of any physical contraints such as specific FHIR Releases or profile versions.
 The use of FHIR logical models allows metadata to be structured, computable, and interoperable, for the purposes of governance and checking.

 Creating a FHIR logical model entails capturing the elements in the Data Dictionary, with their description, terminology and cardinality constraints.

-Logical models relate to other models in 3 aspects:
-* Logical models can extend or constrain "parent" models - for example a Patient extending a Person
-* Logical models can "contain" other models as a data type - for example patient and practitioner containing "name" data structure
-* Logical models can refer to other models - for example a request referencing a product

 Each Logical Model is defined by the following data:
 <figure style = "width:30em">